jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 max. filesystem size:    4 TiB  8 TiB    16 TiB  32 TiB
 ----------------------  ------- ------- ------- -------

-  Traditionally your ```/boot``` partition is formatted as __ext2__ because it is only used for a short time to load your *initrd* and *kernel image* into memory, so the overhead of ext4 is not needed.
+  Traditionally your ```/boot``` partition is formatted as __ext2__ because it is only used for a short time to load your *initrd* and *kernel image* into memory, so the overhead of __ext4__ is not needed.
 You can use the built in ```sudo mkfs /dev/sdb1`` command to format a partition with __ext2__.

 ### ext3/ext4

 As filesystems became larger and the amount of data being written increased, the chances for data corruption or writes to fail became more evident and critical.
-Also the speed of processors and hard drives became fast enough to be able to introduce __journaling__ technology to the file system to prevent types of write failures that corrupts data.
-Not to be confused with journald from systemd, __ext3__ introduced a journaling feature.
-Ext3 was introduced to the Linux kernel in 2001.
-Being an extension basically of ext2, adding this new feature and support for larger drives helped with backward compatibility, but began extending the ext filesystem which was now over a decade old.
+The CPU could now handle to overhead of managing data writes to disk to ensure that those operations happen.

  *"A journaling file system is a file system that keeps track of changes not yet committed to the file system's main part by recording the intentions of such changes in a data structure known as a "journal", which is usually a circular log.
 In the event of a system crash or power failure, such file systems can be brought back online quicker with lower likelihood of becoming corrupted. [^124][^125]"*

+Not to be confused with journald from systemd, the __ext3__ filesystem, introduced to the Linux kernel the journaling feature in 2001.
+Being an extension basically of ext2, adding this new feature and support for larger drives helped with backward compatibility, but began extending the ext filesystem which was now over a decade old.

 : Limits of ext3